HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf225.md

 ## Digital Experience 9.5 Container Version

 ### Search V2 - Styling customizations

+=== "Containers"

+### Custom `liveness` probe target value

+=== "Containers"
+    In previous releases, the `liveness` probe target values are fixed because they are specific to the application and should not be changed.
+Starting CF225, Core provides a `customProbeURL` value that allows you to configure the `liveness` probe target value.
+If the `customProbeURL` is empty, the `liveness` probe target value for Core is `"/ibm/console"` by default.
+For more information, see [Probes configuration in values.yaml file](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md).

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository